MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/customize-copilot-chat.md

 > [!NOTE]
 >
-> This feature is only available in standalone model-driven apps and not in Dynamics 365 apps.
-Configure in copilot studio button will only be shown in app designer accordingly.
+> This feature is only available in standalone model-driven apps and is not supported in Dynamics 365 apps.
+Consequently, the **Configure in Copilot Studio** button will only be displayed in the app designer for standalone model-driven apps.

 ## Bring your knowledge to Copilot chat